ClutchKick2207/FreeCodeCamp/README.md

 # FreeCodeCamp Course Notes

-I'll be using this repository to hosue all of the notes that I take during my time taking the official FreeCodeCamp courses, and aim to
+I'll be using this repository to hosue all of the notes that I take during my time taking the official FreeCodeCamp courses, and aim to get the classic 'Full Stack Developer' certification as a form of gaining experience in multiple languages, and seeing what suits me best.

 ## Progress: